-- Key switch MEMORY LOCK
+- Key switch MEMORY LOCK (only for Jubilate)

-- Thumb pistons M1 M4 (except with Opus 5)
+- Thumb pistons M1 M4 (only for Jubilate)

 - Thumb piston SET

-- Thumb pistons 1 thru 8 (Opus 5: thumb pistons 1 thru 7)
+- Thumb pistons 1 thru 8 (Festivo thumb pistons 1 thru 7)

-With the capture system you can program 32 personal registrations.
+With the capture system on the Jubilate you can program 32 personal registrations.
 These registrations can be recalled at any time.
 The capture system has four memory banks to be chosen with the thumb pistons M1 thru M4).
 Every memory bank can store 8 combinations, accessible by the pistons 1 thru 8.
 On every setter location you may store a personal registration.
 Only the accessories Chorus, Intonation 2 and the MIDI-stops cannot be stored in the capture system.

-On the Opus 5 you can store 7 personal registrations.
+On the Festivo you can store 7 personal registrations.